 John A. Redfield Building

-The John A. Redfield Building houses a small natural history museum with knowledgeable staff is available to answer questions.
-Throughout the year a wide assortment of educational programs are held on the porch of or inside the building (ex. apple cider making, owl prowls, maple sugaring).
-The rest of the time visitors are welcome to come inside to:
+The John A. Redfield Building houses a small natural history museum.
+Knowledgeable staff is available to answer questions about the trails, natural history, flora and fauna, and current environmental topics.
+Throughout the year, a wide assortment of educational programs are held on the porch or inside the building (ex. apple cider making, owl prowls, maple sugaring).
+When programs are not in progress, visitors are welcome to come inside to:

 - Look at our live education animals

 - Browse through the Stephen Minkoff Memorial Natural History Library

 - Explore interactive exhibits designed to engage a variety of ages

 - Take a copy of our quarterly newsletter and trail maps

 Backyard Habitat, Aviary, Salamander Pond

 Visitors can relax in the nature center's Certified Backyard Wildlife Habitat and visit our resident birds of prey at the aviary.
 Seasonally program guests are sometimes able to get a close up look at our salamander & amphibian pond.
 Members can join an educator in the spring in search for breeding spotted salamanders.

 The visitor center and most of the ancillary structures are accessible for people of differing abilities.